papaludwig/aws/keypairs/README.md

 8. In Chrome, the file will automatically be saved
 9. The [username]KeyPair.pem file was saved in the Downloads folder.
 This contains your generated key pair.
 Amazon has stored your public key in the region used

-## Prepare key for Putty wuth POuttyGen
+## Prepare key for Putty wuth PuttyGen
 1. Start PuTTYgen by double-clicking the icon on your desktop and perform the following steps
 2. Click the Load button
 3. Set the file type drop-down to All Files (\*.\*)